 With daylight fading, we made our way back to East Moat Road to head back to the guesthouse.
 The setting sun cast beautiful shadows against the fort and, while I was saddened we didn't have the chance to see the inside, it was still a wonderful experience to walk along side of it in so many different lights.

 Collapsing on the bed in exhaustion, I couldn't believe how much we walked all day.
 Mandalay is a fantastic city to explore on foot (and bike would have been even better!)
 The friendly residents, stunning sites, and easy street organization make it a great first stop in Myanmar.
 I wish we had a few days or even a week to spend in Mandalay but the open road was calling -only this time, it was open water!
 Stay tuned for our water voyage to Bagan!
+If you're looking for travel information on how to get from Bagan to Mandalay or Mandalay to Bagan, it's the post you'll want to read!

 Previous Stop: Bangkok (via Istanbul) - Day 8